 Furthermore, PPL Electric Utilities program components have and will continue to stimulate demand for energy efficient and peak demand reduction products and encourage distributors and retailers to stock such equipment.
 For example, PPL Electric Utilities launched a midstream program for C&I lighting in Phase III.
 This innovative delivery channel encouraged lighting distributors to stock and promote efficient lighting technologies by providing them with incentives that they could pass onto the end user.
 The program was a success, with the number of participating distributors increasing throughout the phase.
-PPL Electric Utilities plans to build upon the success of this delivery channel by expanding midstream offerings to residential HVAC and pool pump measures in Phase IV.
+PPL Electric Utilities plans to build upon the success of this delivery channel by expanding midstream offerings to residential HVAC measures in Phase IV.

-9.2.2 How EE&C Plan Will Leverage and Utilize Other Financial Resources equipment manufacturers' incentives that might benefit customers, to help offset some of their capital outlay for installing energy efficient products in addition to Act 129 EE&C incentives.
+9.2.2 How EE&C Plan Will Leverage and Utilize Other Financial Resources

+PPL Electric Utilities encourages customers to maximize financial resources that are external to Act 129 funding.
+The Company monitors funding resources, such as state and federal rebates, tax credits, and equipment manufacturers' incentives that might benefit customers, to help offset some of their capital outlay for installing energy efficient products in addition to Act 129 EE&C incentives.
 The Company includes information about external resources in its annual program training and in regular updates to its CSPs, trade allies, and market partners, and provides relevant information to customers on its website and in relevant materials.